Next | Previous

 This method puts the socket in a state where it is willing to accept incoming connections and creates a queue limit of queue_length for incoming connections.
 If a connection request arrives with the queue full, the client may receive an error with an indication of ECONNREFUSED.
 Alternatively, if the underlying protocol supports retransmission, the request may be ignored so that retries may succeed.

-When the queue_length is ommited or set to -1, the method will use the default queue limit of the current platform which is usually equal to SOMAXCONN.
+When the queue_length is omitted or set to -1, the method will use the default queue limit of the current platform which is usually equal to SOMAXCONN.

 • int? queue_length